dvzrd/ai-chatbot-practice/README.md

 ## Dev Workspace Setup

-Setup instructions for frontend developers with little to no python experience.
+Setup instructions for developers with little to no python experience.

-This example assumes you have homebrew installed (for mac and linux users):
+For windows users, download latest release here: https://www.python.org/downloads/windows/

+For mac and linux users, assuming you have homebrew installed:

 1. Install Python

+>**Note:** I was on `Python v3.12.2` at the time I was working on this.

 ```zsh
 brew install python